sambitpoddar/ethorb/README.md

 ## Support

 If you encounter any issues or have any questions about EthOrb, please don't hesitate to [open an issue](https://github.com/ethorb/ethorb/issues) on GitHub.
-Our team is here to help you resolve any problems and provide support as needed.
+Our community is here to help you resolve any problems and provide support as needed.

 ## License